AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

   - return
   - volatility
   - diversification
+  - tactic
 ---

 <img src="/assets/img/hunting-for-stability.png" alt="IMG Not Found" width="100%"/>
 -  Photo by <a href="https://www.pexels.com/@harrisonhaines?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels">Harrison Haines</a> from Pexels

 Looking for a safe place to park your money outside of a bank?
 Yeah, same here.

-I don’ t mean to burst any bubbles, (no market pun intended), but guaranteed gain does not exist and the reliability of an investment is 100% dependent on the environment in which you are investing.
+I don’ t mean to burst any bubbles, (no market pun intended), but guaranteed gains do not exist and the reliability of any returns is 100% dependent on the environment in which you are investing.
 Not all markets and assets are created equal for volatility or risk, and it is an ever changing playing field.

-However, there are strategies you could implement to lower your chances of permanent losses and decrease your downside potential short and long-term.
+However, there are strategies you can implement to lower your chances of permanent losses and decrease your downside potential short and long-term.
 Don’t be fooled though, there is no realistic way to avoid all risk and volatility while still maintaining average or higher returns over the long haul, it just does not exist.

 Unless you are an extremely lucky gambler, or you and your fortune 500 buddies are insider trading that is.

 ## Start by Being Realistic with your Money

 The first and most important step in a stable investment is you.
-If you buy high and sell low, you are manually losing value.
+If you buy high and sell low out of fear, you are manually throwing away future potential and magnifying your losses.

 Before making any moves with money or your portfolio, it would be wise to first develop a better mindset for investing.
 Figure out what your goal is then ask yourself if the process sounds outlandish.

 A good way to start is with something called the ‘cringe test’.
 If you write down your plan and reasoning on paper, and there is even a hint of cringe to the strategy, I would highly recommend reworking it.

 Here are some examples of cringe testing:

 __Example 1:__ “I plan to put a large portion of my savings into a 3x leveraged fund with the hopes that I will double my money in a few months.
-Also I will have to sell portions of it along the way to pay rent.”
+Also I will have to sell portions of my investment along the way to pay rent.”

 __Example 2:__ “I plan to dollar cost average a portion of my income into QQQM over the next few years with a 15+ year time horizon in which I will not need this money.”

 __Example 3:__ “I have made a lot of money from my job and small business and want a stable place to park money and retire.
 I also do not mind losing some value to inflation because I am 62.
 I'm considering bonds and large-cap value ETFs.”

-If you cannot tell which one smells the most cringy, you may want to rethink investing in the first place.
+If you cannot tell which one smells the most cringy, you may want to rethink why you are investing in the first place.
 If you are thinking to yourself this is a ridiculous example, then I must inform you there truly are people who cannot determine the differences here.

 ## Diversification, Yes I am Using the D Word

 Diversification is your best bet to protect your portfolio from dumb mistakes.
-It is easy to take diversification way too far though, or not take it far enough.
+Be careful though, It is easy to take diversification way too far, or not take it far enough.
 If you get on Reddit for finance content often and have been investing for a while then you probably know what I mean.

+If not, then here is a quick overview.

+If you don’t have the time to FULLY understand and keep track of the investments and companies you are investing in, you should not focus solely on buying multiple companies just because you like them.

-You cannot focus solely on buying multiple companies just because you like them, it is about diversification as far out as possible to mitigate as much risk as humanly possible without losing the original intent and expected return of the portfolio.
+It’s about diversification as far out as possible to mitigate as much risk as possible without losing the original intent and expected return of the portfolio.
+The reasoning for this is so you don’t make stupid mistakes or have to worry about reading corporate financial reports all day.

+Unless that is your hobby then have at it!
+It’s addicting and fun!
+Just don’t form a gambling habit.

+Again, If you understand the risk of throwing your money in a single or a handful of stocks then go for it (even though I cannot recommend it).
+But if you cannot keep up with the news on those companies, then diversification is your best friend.

 ### Invest in Different Market Sectors